 As Hitler’s war looms, famous Australian artist Roland Griffin returns home from London with his family to live a simple life of shared plums and low-cut lawns in the suburbs.

 In the yard: a daughter, and a son, Hal, growing up with a preoccupied father who is always out in his shed stretching canvases and painting outback pubs.
 An isolated man obsessed with other people and places.
 Everything is a picture, a symbol.
-Even Hal, the boy in the boat, drifting through a strange world of Incredible Floridas.
+Even Hal, the boy in the boat, drifts through a strange world of Incredible Floridas.